monperrus/katacoda-scenarios-2/CI/intro.md

 #### Prerequisites

-This tutorial is aimed for beginners with basic programming knowledge.
-It helps if you have basic experience with JavaScript and Github, but it is not necissarily needed.
+This tutorial is aimed for users with basic programming knowledge, including JavaScript and Github.